emmacunill/Take_Care/README.md

 ## Step by Step Process

-1. Detecting and Tracking Emotions through AI from WhatsApp Conversations
+**1. Detecting and Tracking Emotions through AI from WhatsApp Conversations**

 - **Exporting Conversations:** Conversations from WhatsApp are exported and transformed into CSV format.